Melba Montgomery (1978 album): Background, recording and content

 Melba Montgomery had recently reached success as a solo artist after years of duet recordings.
 Her 1974 single, "No Charge", topped the country charts.
 The song, along with several other recordings, were released through Elektra Records.
 It was then announced that Montgomery would sign with United Artists Records and begin working under the production of Larry Butler.
 He would produce Montgomery's eponymous album, along with Pete Drake.
-The project was recorded in September 1976 at the Jack Clement Studio, located in Nashville, Tennessee.
+The project was recorded in September 1976 at the Jack Clement Recording Studio, located in Nashville, Tennessee.

 The album's ten tracks featured diverse instrumentation from steel guitars, along with strings and background vocals.
 Two songs were penned by Nashville songwriter and artist, Linda Hargrove: "You Sure Saved Me from Myself" and "Hope for Your Happiness".
 Producer Larry Butler contributed to the writing of the final track, "Never Ending Love Affair".
 A cover of Merrilee Rush's "Angel of the Morning" was also included on the project.